Jefferson Boulevard

-Jefferson Boulevard is a street in Los Angeles and Culver City, California.
+Jefferson Boulevard is a major arterial road in Los Angeles County.
 Its eastern terminus is at Central Avenue east of Exposition Park.
 At its entrance to Culver City, it splits with National Boulevard.
 North of Sawtelle Boulevard, it merges with Sepulveda Boulevard.
 Jefferson returns before Slauson Avenue and ends at Culver Boulevard; its western terminus is near Playa Del Rey.

 Education and transportation

 University of Southern California (USC) is located on Jefferson Boulevard from Figueroa Street to Vermont Avenue.
 Its sports center complex, the Galen Center, is located at the southeast corner of Jefferson and Figueroa.

 Bus service is operated through Jefferson Boulevard between Playa Vista and West L.A.
 Transit Center by Culver City Transit line 4, between West LA Transit Center and USC by Metro Local line 38, and east of USC by Metro Local line 102.
 The Metro E Line serves two light rail stations at Jefferson: one at Flower Street near USC and the other on La Cienega Boulevard.